 Through mentorship, existing Village Councils will learn to engage in advocacy and interface meetings with local government and service providers in order to access basic services for their community.

 Tearfund works with national church relief and development arms and local churches.
 They are part of the largest social service network in the world!
 We recognize that sustainable solutions to poverty require whole-life transformations – physical, economic, emotional and spiritual.

 Tearfund is introducing savings group programs among the Saura people to improve household incomes and help people gain freedom from unethical loan practices.
 The rural poor in India often find themselves in a perpetual debt trap to local money lenders who charge exorbitant interest rates of 60-100 percent.
 Savings groups complement agricultural programming by providing access to loans that farmers can use to buys seeds, tools and livestock in order to fully benefit from their training.

 Prone to increasingly common environmental disasters, India remains vulnerable to annual extreme weather events.
-In the past three years, the country has seen devastating rainfall and flooding throughout Bihar and Kerala, killing over 3,000 people and displacing 47 million between India, Bangladesh and Nepal.
+In the past three years, the country has seen devastating rainfall and flooding throughout Bihar and Kerala, killing over 3,000 people and displacing 47 million between India, Bangladesh, and Nepal.
 The poorest were hit the hardest – their houses are not built to withstand heavy rainfall, landslides or flooding, and flooding is especially detrimental to areas where livelihoods depend on agriculture.
 Crops were washed out, along with people’s source of food and income for the next year.
-Tearfund’s partner EFICOR has worked to provide safety and care to the poorest and hardest hit areas of India.
+Tearfund’s partner EFICOR has worked to provide safety and care to the poorest and hardest-hit areas of India.

-In the last year:
+Work done in the last year: